asozza/stece/README.md

 # STECE
-Scripts & Tools for EC-Earth (4)
+Scripts & tools for ece4
-(new name: TEAQ - Tools for EC-Earth Quests)

-- CRJO: Create new Job
+- CRJO: Create new job for ece4
-        -> create a new launch script

-- LOBS: Load Balancing Script
+- LOBS: Load balancing scripts for ece4
-        -> redact a recapituling table for inspecting the load balancing

 - GOAT: Global Ocean Analysis & Trends
-  	->for plots and post-processing of nemo fields
+        (for plots and post-processing of nemo fields)

-- RAPAX: Relaxation along Principal Axes
-  	 -> EOF approach

-- MARTINI (New name: OSPREY ocean spinup accerelator for earth climatology) -> Tools for restarting a new coupled run

-- EPOCHAL: scripts for paleoclimate
+- MARTINI: tools for spinup acceleration

-           -> tools for the generation of new oifs and nemo grids
+- EPOCHAL: scripts for paleoclimate tools for the generation of new oifs and nemo grids